 The University will process your personal information for a range of purposes, including the following:

 To deliver and administer your education, record the details of your studies (including any placements with external organisations), and determine/confirm your academic achievements (e.g. results, prizes).

 What period of time would recorded material have to be kept for?

 I am concerned about the academic integrity of my assessment.

-Guidance on academic integrity in online and at-distance assessments can be found on the .
-It covers such information as: what is meant by Academic Integrity; highlights students’ role in understanding and demonstrating academic integrity in their assessments, including agreeing to a UCD Honesty Code (statement); emphasises the importance of communicating to students their permitted access to resources during the assessment; presents some strategies for both preventing and detecting academic dishonesty.
+UCD Teaching and Learning has developed Guidance on academic integrity in online and at-distance assessments.
+It covers such information as: what is meant by Academic Integrity; highlights the students’ role in understanding and demonstrating academic integrity in their assessments, including agreeing to a UCD Honesty Code (statement); emphasises the importance of communicating to students their permitted access to resources during the assessment; presents some strategies for both preventing and detecting academic dishonesty.

 I have heard about a proctoring project in the University.
 Is it open to anyone to join this project?

 This is a pilot project that is being conducted by UCD Assessment and IT Services.
 Programme areas that have specific accreditation requirements that have emphasised the need for proctoring in the examination setting have been identified and these programme areas will be invited to participate with selected student cohorts in this limited pilot project.
 The data gathered from this pilot will inform longer term planning in relation to developing an approach to proctoring.